EliaTarasoff/EliaTarasoff.github.io/_posts/2019-06-04-electrical-standards.md

 The batteries for my mother's hand-drill are a different voltage, size, and shape, than every single brand offered in the local Canadian Tire, Lowes, and Home Hardware.
-If the battery dies dies, she'll need to throw the entire drill out.
+When the battery eventually dies, she'll need to throw the entire drill out.

 # Recycle?
 You might ask, "Why is this a problem - can't we just recycle these batteries and cables